Batman (TV series): Season 1

 Frequent "special guest villains" (clockwise from left) Burgess Meredith as the Penguin, Cesar Romero as the Joker, and Frank Gorshin as the Riddler.

 Julie Newmar as Catwoman in the first and second seasons (1966–1967) of the show.

 Lorenzo Semple Jr. had signed on as head scriptwriter.
 He wrote the pilot script and generally wrote in a pop-art adventure style.
 Stanley Ralph Ross, Stanford Sherman, and Charles Hoffman were script writers who generally leaned more toward campy comedy, and in Ross's case, sometimes outright slapstick and satire.
 It was initially intended as a one-hour show, but as ABC executives changed the premiere date from fall 1966 to January and the network having only two early-evening half-hour time slots available, the show was split into two parts to air in 30-minute installments on Wednesdays and Thursdays.
 A cliffhanger connected the two episodes, echoing the old movie serials.

 Some ABC affiliates were unhappy that ABC included a fourth commercial minute in every episode of Batman.
 One affiliate refused to air the series.
 The network insisted it needed the extra advertising revenue.

 The Joker, the Penguin, the Riddler, Catwoman, Mr. Freeze, and the Mad Hatter, villains who originated in the comic books, all appeared in the series, the plots of which were deliberately villain-driven.
 According to the producers, Frank Gorshin was selected to portray Riddler because he had been a Batman fan since childhood.
-Catwoman was portrayed by three different actresses during the series run: by Julie Newmar in the first two seasons, by Lee Meriwether in the feature film based on the series, and by Eartha Kitt in the third and final season.
+Catwoman was portrayed by three actresses during the series run: by Julie Newmar in the first two seasons, by Lee Meriwether in the feature film based on the series, and by Eartha Kitt in the third and final season.

 Burgess Meredith improvised the Penguin's "quacking" to avoid coughing out loud from smoke getting caught in his throat from the cigarette required for the role.

 The show was extraordinarily popular, and was considered "the biggest TV phenomenon of the mid-1960s".